DefinitelyTyped/DefinitelyTyped/README.md

 + const resultWithOptions = twoslash("//", {  })
 ```

-You can validate your changes with either:

- - `npm test` from the root of this repo, which takes changed files into account
+You can validate your changes with `npm test` from the root of this repo, which takes changed files into account.
- - `npx tsc` from the module's folder

 #### Create a new package